 Individuals with children in daycare are currently only receiving about 20% - 30% of what they spend as a tax deduction.
 I don't believe this is in the best interest of helping the American family, and modifications to our nation's tax laws are needed to help families succeed.

 We must preserve the rights of citizens to bear arms responsibly.
 As a former service member, I recognize the right of Americans to own firearms for self-defense and hunting.
 To ensure guns don’t fall into the hands of those who would wish to do us harm, we must re-evaluate some aspects of current firearm legislation or lack thereof.

 • I support responsible gun ownership for individuals over the age of 18.

 • I favor universal background checks for ALL firearm sales.

 • I do not recommend laws for concealed carry without proper firearm safety training and lawful licensing.

 • I do not support a federal registry for gun owners.

-I believe in public service loan forgiveness for the full cost of college for those with health-related degrees, provided upon graduation or completion of residency for doctors and nurses whom enter into an agreement whereby they provide services in rural areas of the country.
+I believe in public service loan forgiveness for the full cost of college for those with health-related degrees, provided upon graduation or completion of residency for doctors and nurses who enter into an agreement whereby they provide services in rural areas of the country.

-America's greatest exports are Freedom and Equality.
+America's most significant exports are Freedom and Equality.

 Elysabeth knows the value and importance of being connected and staying connected to people and the issues.
 That's why she's running for United States Senate.
-She has a vision, a focus and the right motivation to bring Oklahomans and the nation together.
+She has a vision, a focus, and the right motivation to bring Oklahomans and the nation together.